pmgoudet/pmgoudet/README.md

 I am a **Franco-Brazilian**, graduated in **Advertising and Marketing**, with **10 years of experience** in Brazil.
 After moving to France, I started my studies to become a **Web and Web Mobile Developer** 🚀.

-Currently, I am looking for my **first internship** to consolidate and expand my knowledge in the field! 💼✨
+Currently, I am **looking for an internship** to consolidate and expand my knowledge in the field! 💼✨

 ---